hwangtamu/userstudy/README.md

 #untagged //Data that's been untagged by freeze region
 #tagged //Data that's been tagged by freeze region

-#freezeClip //clip used freeze regions
+#freezeClip //clip used by freeze regions
 ```